 Girard then turned to the relationship between rituals of sacrifice and the many acts of violence recorded in the founding documents of the religions of the modern West (including the secular religion known as the Enlightenment): the Hebrew Bible and the Christian Gospels.
 Girard interpreted the Bible as a gradual revelation of the injustice of human violence.
 The culmination, Jesus's crucifixion, is unprecedented not because it pays a debt humans owe to God, but because it reveals the truth of all sacrifice: the victim of a mob is always innocent, and collective violence is unjust.

 An outsider in every field, René Girard has changed scholars' thinking in literature, anthropology, and religion.
 But you don't have to be a scholar or an insider of mimetic theory to understand it.
 Imitation is constant, scapegoating is an ever-present temptation, and violence is wrong.
 These simple insights have unlocked the meaning of modern novels, ancient myths, religious traditions, and the behavior of each and every one of us in our daily lives.

 Today a global community of scholars is building on Girard's work to better understand our world.
-Imitatio is a non-profit foundation devoted to aiding progress in this ongoing development and critique of René Girard's mimetic theory.
+Imitatio is a non-profit program devoted to aiding in this ongoing development and critique of René Girard's mimetic theory.
 Here at the Imitatio web site, you can read Girard's writings, peruse scholars' work, learn about upcoming events and watch video from past events.
 Sign up for our email newsletter to stay current with news, events, publications, and discussions in mimetic theory from São Paulo to Paris, Tokyo to San Francisco.